tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ```

 ## IPFS
-IPFS stands for Interplanetary File System and it is an open-source, peer-to-peer distributed hypermedia protocol that aims to function as a ubiquitous file system for all computing devices.
+IPFS stands for Interplanetary File System.
+It is an open-source, peer-to-peer distributed hypermedia protocol that aims to function as a ubiquitous file system for all computing devices.

-This module will install IPFS under the user which the script is run, allowing you to access IPFS resouces both directly from the command line, and through the gateway available at <Pi Address>/ipfs/
+This module will install IPFS under the user where the script runs allowing you to access IPFS resouces both directly from the command line, and through the gateway available at <Pi IP Address>/ipfs/

 ## Firewall

-The firewall module installed a basic firewall for your device.
-It will block all ports thare wre not ment to be open.
+The firewall module installes a basic firewall for your device.
+It will block all ports thare wre not meant to be open.
 By default there are no ports blocked from the Wireless Access Point interface.

 ## IPv4
 Default open ports to the device